 As announced in a press release dated November 23, 2016, the Company entered into an Exploration License and Option To Purchase Agreement (the "Agreement or Option") with Genesis Gold Corporation ("GGC") to acquire a 100% interest in two gold projects in the State of Nevada, USA (the "Projects / Project or Properties / Property").
 A 90 day time allotment from the November 18, 2016 execution date is set during which timeframe, the Company must secure financing for exploration.

-On February 27, 2017, the Company announced via press release that it had received a three month extension to the Exploration License and Option to Purchase Agreement with GGC.
-This extension allows DHR to raise capital needed for the exploration of the Caldera and Jersey Valley projects in Nevada.
-The extension will terminate on May 18, 2017.
+On February 27, 2017, the Company announced a three month extension to the Exploration License and Option to Purchase Agreement with GGC.
+This extension allows the Company to raise capital needed for the exploration of the Caldera and Jersey Valley projects in Nevada.
+The extension was until May 18, 2017.